Vedbhanushali/Xreply/README.md

-f# X Reply Auto Generator - Chrome Extension
+# X Reply Auto Generator - Chrome Extension

 A Chrome extension that automatically generates AI-powered replies to tweets on X (formerly Twitter).
 Simply click the "✨ Auto Reply" button next to any tweet, and the extension will generate a contextual reply using AI and fill it in the reply field.